 11. When the hermit crab is picked up and it first comes partly out of its shell, one of its front legs stick straight out as though it has no control of it.
 Within a few seconds, the leg goes into a normal position like the other legs.

 12. The premolter spends a lot more time than usual in, or around, the water ponds.
 This behavior has been observed around the ocean water pond as well as the fresh water pond.
-With our hermit crabs, it is observed that they frequent the ocean pond more than usual, and the ocean pond will need refilling a few times a day.

 13. Some of the hermit crabs get an odor to them.
 This odor reminds me of the silicone that is put around a tub/shower.
 Some crabbers have related this odor to iodine, or butterscotch.